General-Purpose Models for the Chemical Sciences: LLMs and Beyond: The Shape and Structure of Chemical Data

 \subsection{Dataset Creation}

-Before a model can be trained or tested, suitable data must first be collected.
-It is important to note that when working with \glspl{gpm}, data can---but should not---be directly ingested in a raw format and requires some form of pre-processing.
-Training \glspl{gpm} typically requires a large and diverse dataset, compiled in a form that can be efficiently ingested by the training pipeline.
+Training models requires data.
+For \glspl{gpm}, the training data must be large and diverse.
+While raw data can be ingested directly, pre-processed data often works better.

-Strategies for doing so can be broadly categorized into two groups (see \Cref{fig:data_protocols}).
+Strategies for compiling data fall into two groups (see \Cref{fig:data_protocols}).
 One can utilize a \enquote{top-down} approach where a large and diverse pool of data---e.g., results from web-crawled resources such as \modelname{CommonCrawl}\autocite{commoncrawl}---is filtered using custom-built procedures (e.g., using regular expressions or classification models).
 This approach is gaining traction in the development of foundation models such as \glspl{llm}.\autocite{penedo2023refinedweb,penedo2024fineweb,guo2025deepseek} Alongside large filtered datasets, various data augmentation techniques have further increased the performance of \glspl{gpm}.\autocite{maini2024rephrasing,pieler2024rephrasing}

 Alternatively, one can take a \enquote{bottom-up} approach by specifically creating novel datasets for a given problem---an approach which has been very popular in \gls{ml} for chemistry.